Dauntless (video game): Development and release

-Dauntless was initially planned for a personal computer-only release, but Phoenix Labs have been in discussions with publishers for consoles, and would like to support cross-platform play if they do publish to these systems.
-Houston said that his team was not worried about potential competition from Monster Hunter: World, which was announced to be coming in 2018 for personal computers and consoles during the Electronic Entertainment Expo 2017 in June 2017.
-Houston said "The more AAA products that are coming into this genre, the wider it’s going to get", and believes that Dauntless differs itself by being tuned to a co-operative experience and using free-to-play mechanics.
-The studio later affirmed in May 2019 that Monster Hunter World had initially dipped some of its player count, but Dauntless has since steadily grown thanks to the interest in this style of game created by the success of Monster Hunter World, and was around 3 million total players at that point.
+Dauntless was initially planned for release only on personal computers (pc), but Phoenix Labs began discussion their game with publishers for consoles.
+To support their vision of Dauntless as a cooperative, multiplayer experience, Phoenix Labs decided to support cross-platform play between console and pc.
+Houston said that his team was not worried about potential competition from Monster Hunter: World, which was announced to be coming in 2018, during the Electronic Entertainment Expo 2017 in June 2017.
+Houston said "The more AAA products that are coming into this genre, the wider it's going to get", believing that Dauntless differentiates itself by being a co-operative experience using free-to-play mechanics.
+The studio later affirmed in May 2019 that Monster Hunter World had initially siphoned some of its player count, but that Dauntless had since grown steadily thanks to the increased interest in this style of game created by the success of Monster Hunter World.

-At The Game Awards 2018 in December 2018, Phoenix Labs affirmed that Dauntless would release for PlayStation 4 and Xbox One in early 2019, and with future plans for a Nintendo Switch and mobile platforms.
-Phoenix Labs wants to offer a One Dauntless system to players, with their progress being saved through a single account regardless of which platform they play on, as well as for cross-platform play, and worked with Sony and Microsoft to work out these details.
+At The Game Awards 2018, Phoenix Labs affirmed that Dauntless would release for PlayStation 4 and Xbox One in early 2019, and with future plans for Nintendo Switch and mobile versions.
+Phoenix Labs successfully implemented a save system in which players' progress was saved to a single account regardless of which platform they play on.
 By January 2019, Phoenix Labs announced the game would be migrated to the Epic Games Store and into the Store's account systems.
-This helped Phoenix to support cross-platform play through Epic Games' previous efforts to secure that for Fortnite Battle Royale.
+This helped Phoenix Labs to support cross-platform play through Epic Games as Epic Games had previously implemented for Fortnite Battle Royale.

 On May 21, 2019, while still in early access, Dauntless was released for PlayStation 4 and Xbox One, as well as transitioned Windows players to the Epic Games Store.
 Prior to release, Phoenix Labs only had anticipated having cross-platform play between Windows and Xbox One users, as they were still in discussions with Sony on PlayStation 4 cross-platform support, but by May 21, they had secured the approval from Sony.
 As such, Dauntless is the first game to ship at launch with cross-play between these three major platforms.
 Within days of launch, the 3-million player base doubled to 6 million, putting initial stress on the game's servers during this period while Phoenix worked to expand server capacity.
 The game officially left early access on September 26, 2019 with its 1.0 launch and first major expansion "Aether Unbound", with a total of 15 million players at that point.